niloufarfar/git-papers/journal.md

-#This is my super cool paper
+#This is our super cool paper
-writen by: ME!
+writen by: Me, and John!

 #Introduction
 This is a very important problem that I have been working on